This chapter presents an overview of input and output plugins, video

 StreamInfoList list and returns it to the core.

-The Input::QueryRequiredData
+The Input::QueryRequiredData method always

 returns an empty list since an input plugin has no input